mg2239/synthesize-backend/README.md

 Link to frontend repo: https://github.com/eli-zhang/synthesize

-Screenshots\description located in frontend repository.
+Screenshots located in frontend repository.

 ## Requirements
 The backend is written using Flask, a Python framework, and SQLAlchemy, a Python database toolkit.
 The API spec can be found [here](https://paper.dropbox.com/doc/Synthesize-API-Spec-FCyFQlO0rDT2SzkGlWoh2).
 We used the API provided by Class Roster to get all classes at Cornell.